sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/where-to-start/operating-systems.md

 ##### Linux

-Their are allot of linux distributions, some of which focus on accessibility, I've never used a linux distro with no sight, because I could not set it up on my own.
+Their are allot of linux distributions, some of which focus on accessibility, I've never used a linux distribution with no sight, because I could not set it up on my own.
 I do not know much about Linux from an accessibility standpoint.

 If you can work with it, use it.